ferrocene/ferrocene/src/expressions.rst

 :dp:`fls_8q59wbumrt5s`
-An :t:`error propagation expression` is an :t:`expression` that either evaluates to a :t:`value` of its :t:`operand` or returns a value to the next control flow boundary.
+An :t:`error propagation expression` is an :t:`expression` that either evaluates to a :t:`value` of its :t:`operand` or returns a value to the enclosing control flow boundary.

 :dp:`fls_mq2h4seoxah`
 An :t:`error propagation expression` shall appear within a :t:`control flow